 Interested in an upgrade?
 Good news: Every Frontier flight offers Fare Options.
 All you need to do is choose the one that best meets your needs. see your Fare Options.

-For international travel, additional airport, transportation, embarkation, security, and passenger service taxes/surcharges will apply depending on destination.
+For international travel, additional airport, transportation, embarkation, security, and passenger service taxes/surcharges are government imposed and may apply depending on destination.
 For return travel from some countries, fares do not include airport and/or departure taxes, which may be collected by the foreign government.

 All passengers, including children and newborns, are required to have a passport to leave, enter, or re-enter the United States.
 Please be sure to bring all required documents for your outbound and return flights.
 Visit Travel Gov for more information about document requirements.